-Progressive Living operates several sober living homes and addiction recovery houses throughout PA, including; Levittown, Bristol and Morrissville, as well as a sober living apartment complex in Ewing, New Jersey — view our locations.
-In addition, we also offer the full scope of drug & alcohol addiction treatment services through our partner rehab, DayBreak Treatment Center.
-To learn more about Progressive Living please contact us 7 days a week at (215) 584-0340 or firstname.lastname@example.org.
+Progressive Living operates a network of sober living homes and addiction recovery houses throughout Pennsylvania, including; Levittown, Bristol and Morrissville (Bucks County), PA as well as a sober living apartment complex in Ewing, New Jersey — view our locations.
+Our recovery residences range from medium to higher structure and are available for men and women ages 18 and up that are new in their sobriety from drug or alcohol addiction.
+Reach us 7 days a week at: (215) 584-0340 or firstname.lastname@example.org.

 Progressive Living | An affordable and effective way to change your life TODAY!